movestore/movestore.github.io/copilot-r-sdk.md

 ```

 ### Artefacts
 MoveApps allows the creation and saving of different files directly through the R function (e.g. csv, pdf, png), so called `artefacts`.
 Those artefacts can be created by the usual R command for saving the specific type of file.
-To get a valid path for the artefact use the SDK function `appArtifactPath(*.***)`. `*.***` is the name of the file, see example for csv and png below) and add the row `"createsArtifacts": true` in the [appspec.json](appspec.md).
+To get a valid path for the artefact use the SDK function `appArtifactPath(*.***)` (`*.***` is the name of the file, see example for csv and png below) and add the row `"createsArtifacts": true` in the [appspec.json](appspec.md).
 After running the App, the artefacts can then be downloaded by the user from the Workflow `Output` overview.
 ```
 rFunction <- function(year, data) {
     # Do something